 These destinations are basically in the same compound.

-Then, I went to eat at this small food place named “Ngohiong” selling Philippines famous Street foods and other delicacies.
-I had their famous “Ngohiong”
+Then, I found this small food place named “Ngohiong” selling Philippines famous Street foods and other delicacies.
+I had their famous “Ngohiong” of course for just 15 pesos it is served by two and with this very yummy sauce.
+It is best served and eaten HOT! 😀

 Both on a very affordable price.

-It has a “Carinderia” where you can dine and enjoy a couple bottle of beers and eat tasty barbeque.
+It has a “Carinderia” downstairs where you can dine and enjoy a couple of bottle of beers and eat hearty meals and tasty barbecue.

 And It is open 24 Hours!!
 So I decided this is perfect!